Code-Institute-Submissions/project-portfolio-30/README.md

 ## Credits
 * Credit to [RHS](https://www.rhs.org.uk/disease/powdery-mildews) and [Almanac](https://www.almanac.com/pest/powdery-mildew) for information on powdery mildew and how to identify it.
+* Credit to Code Institute's [Malaria Detector Walkthrough Project](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/), which was used as a guide during development of this project.

 ### Content